Search

 Is Intel XE Graphics Good for Machine Learning and Deep Learning?

-GPUs are important for machine learning and deep learning because they are able to simultaneously process multiple pieces of data required for training the models.
+GPUs are important for machine learning and deep learning because they can simultaneously process multiple pieces of data required for training the models.
 This makes the process easier and less time-consuming.

 The new generation of GPUs by Intel is designed to better address issues related to performance-demanding tasks such as gaming, machine learning, artificial intelligence, and so on.
 While at present Intel has only introduced GPUs based on the Xe-LP micro-architecture framework, it is expected to soon roll out more advanced graphic processors geared towards higher performance workloads.